Project: Modelling the decay and transport of pathogens using high performance computing

 As a result of the EU revised Bathing Water Directive (2006/7/EC) a new, and more stringent, water quality classification system for bathing waters was introduced in November 2015.
 In order to ensure these targets are met it is important to understand the processes that determine the concentration of certain indicator organisms used to determine compliance, including, in particular, intestinal enterococci and Escherichia coli.
 This will also enable the study of specific events to predict compliance or failure of bathing waters under a range of scenarios.

-His work will focus specifically on Swansea Bay and the Ribble Estuary, both popular bathing locations, and with the latter being a short distance south of Blackpool.
+His work is focused on Swansea Bay and the Ribble Estuary, both popular bathing locations, and with the latter being a short distance south of Blackpool.

 Please feel free to contact Jonathan directly if you see any opportunities to collaborate.

 Keywords: Water quality, bathing water directive, bacterial transport, faecal indicator organisms, decay rates, numerical modelling.